psychopy/psychopy/docs/source/tutorials/builderFeedback.rst

-.. _feedback:
+.. _builderfeedback:

 Builder - providing feedback
 ================================

-If you're using the Builder then the way to provide feedback is with a :ref:`code` to generate an appropriate message (and then a :ref:`text` to present that message).
+If you're using the Builder then the way to provide feedback is with a :ref:`code` to generate an appropriate message (and then a :ref:`textcomponent` to present that message).
 PsychoPy will be keeping track of various aspects of the stimuli and responses for you throughout the experiment and the key is knowing where to find those.

 The following examples assume you have a :ref:`Loop <loops>` called `trials`, containing a :ref:`Routine <routines>` with a :ref:`keyboardcomponent` called `key_resp`.
 Obviously these need to be adapted in the code below to fit your experiment.